Attention Lesson 2 of 4

 Click on any word to see how much attention it pays to other words.
 Thicker lines = stronger attention.

-When processing the word "bank" in "I went to the bank to deposit money", attention assigns high weights to words like "deposit" and "money".
-These words provide the context that determines "bank" means a financial institution.
+When processing "bank" in "I went to the bank to deposit money", the attention mechanism assigns high weights to "deposit" and "money".
+These tokens provide the contextual signal that resolves "bank" to its financial interpretation.

-In "I sat on the river bank", attention would focus on "river" and "sat", leading to a different understanding of "bank".
+In "I sat on the river bank", attention shifts to "river" and "sat", producing a distinct representation corresponding to the geographical meaning.

 Without Attention